ENG517/Topic-Model-5/README.md

 - Brayden Marsh

 ## Project Maps
-- in this section, create subsections for each map, where you will:
+- In this section, create subsections for each map, where you will:
-  - write user scenario in your project's README
+  - Write user scenario in your project's README
-  - create an outline for each map that goes along with the user scenario
+  - Create an outline for each map that goes along with the user scenario

 ### User Scenario 1 and outline
+- ***this user scenario and outline match Lauren's tasks, concept, and reference topics***
+- Jane is hired as the new communication specialist for English Inc. As part of her job responsibilites, she must manage all aspects of English Inc.'s company LinkedIn page.
+In order to do this, her personal LinkedIn account must be designated as a "super admin" in English Inc.'s company LinkedIn page settings but she will need the help a current employee to do this.
+  - .ditamap outline
+    - concept: c_what_is_linkedin_admin
+    - tasks:
+      - t_linkedin_become_company_admin
+      - t_linkedin_current_company_admin
+    - reference: r_linkedin_roles

 ## Folders &amp; Files